Frequently Asked Questions

 How are the campers separated into cabins?

-There are several dorm buildings which are divided by gender and age.
-The child’s one-on-one counselor sleeps in the same bunk room as their camper.
-All dorms have their own bathroom and showers.
+There are several cabins which are divided by gender and age.
+The child’s one-on-one counselor sleeps in the same bunk room as their camper; counselors sleep on the top bunk and campers sleep on the bottom bunk.
+All cabins have their own bathroom and showers.

 Can my camper share a room with a friend?

-While we will do everything we can to ensure that the campers are with their friends and have a great time, the request depends on the room configuration of the dorm you child is assigned.
+While we will do everything we can to ensure that the campers are with their friends and have a great time, the request depends on the room configuration of the cabin your child is assigned.
 Some rooms have more bunks than others.
-We do make every effort to honor bunkmate requests, be certain to have both campers put each other’s names on the application.
+We do make every effort to honor friend requests, be certain to have both campers put each other’s names on the application.

 Can my child be assigned to a specific counselor?